 In 2008, the Company made an equity method investment of \$4,158 in Pan.
-This investment resulted in earnings (losses) of (\$55) and \$312 for the three months ended March 31, 2013 and 2012, respectively, included within Income from Equity Method Investments on the Unaudited Condensed Consolidated Statements of Operations.
+This investment resulted in earnings (losses) of (\$55) for the six months ended June 30, 2013, and (\$100) and \$212 for the three and six months ended June 30, 2012, respectively, included within Income from Equity Method Investments on the Unaudited Condensed Consolidated Statements of Operations.

 In 2011 and 2012, the Company concluded that Pan was a VIE, and that the Company was not the primary beneficiary of the VIE.
-On March 15, 2013, the Company exchanged its notes receivable from Pan for additional common equity, increasing its common equity ownership interest to 68% from 50%.
-The Company viewed this transaction as a reconsideration event and concluded that, as a result, it became the primary beneficiary of Pan, and therefore consolidated Pan in the Company's unaudited condensed consolidated financial statements as of that date.
-The Company's assessment of the primary beneficiary of Pan included assessing which parties have the power to significantly impact the economic performance of Pan and the obligation to absorb losses of Pan, which could be potentially significant to Pan, or the right to receive benefits from Pan that could be potentially significant.
-Specifically, the Company concluded that it is the primary beneficiary of Pan.
-The Company recorded assets of \$731 and liabilities of \$490 on the Company's Unaudited Condensed Consolidated Statement of Financial Condition as of March 31, 2013 as a result of the consolidation.
+On March 15, 2013, the Company exchanged its notes receivable from Pan for additional common equity, increasing its common equity ownership interest to 68%, from 50%.
+The Company viewed this transaction as a reconsideration event and concluded that, as a result, it had become the primary beneficiary of Pan, and therefore consolidated Pan in the Company's unaudited condensed consolidated financial statements as of that date.
+The Company determined that it was the primary beneficiary of Pan because it possessed the power to significantly impact the economic performance of Pan and maintained the obligation to absorb losses of Pan, which could be potentially significant, or the right to receive benefits from Pan, that could be potentially significant.
+The assets retained by Pan are not generally available to the Company and the liabilities are generally non-recourse to the Company.
+The Company recorded assets of \$702 and liabilities of \$518 on the Company's Unaudited Condensed Consolidated Statement of Financial Condition as of June 30, 2013 as a result of the consolidation.
 The consolidation also resulted in goodwill of \$3,020 and intangible assets relating to client relationships of \$1,440, recognized in the Investment Management Segment.
 The intangible assets are being amortized over an estimated useful life of seven years.